se342-gif/se342-IT265-002-2026/docs/Module-010-Dev-Log.md

 #### Goals for this Module
 - [ ] Create new Unity Project and start making board
-- [ ] Make square grid and test
+- [ ] Make square grid layout for board game and test
-- [ ] Add charcater and multiplayer test
+- [ ] Add Character and multiplayer (entities) camera test

 #### Progress
 - **What I accomplished**: